nasa/cumulus/docs/deployment/config_descriptions.md

 ## users

 List of EarthData users you wish to have access to your dashboard application.
-These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) (in addition to the default_users defined in the Cumulus default template).
+These users will be populated in your `<prefix>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) (in addition to the default_users defined in the Cumulus default template).

 # Footnotes